sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7000 - advanced-methods/3000 - topic.md

 ---

-Finds a range of lines in a document that most closely match a topic as determined by a bag of words NLP approach.
+Finds a range of lines in a document that best match a topic as determined by a bag of words NLP approach.
 Most useful in long, unstructured documents.

 [**Parameters**](doc:topic#parameters)
 [**Examples**](doc:topic#examples)